Proxy Bidding to Skyrocket Online Auction Fundraising Income

 Published on 27 Mar 2018 by Auctria

-Proxy Bidding, Propel the Online Auction to Higher Bids
+Max Bidding, Propel the Online Auction to Higher Bids

 Have you ever run an online auction fundraiser and the bids come in s-l-o-w-l-y one by one?
 Although small increments for online auctions can provide engagement and activity it may not produce the maximum potential for the highest bids.
 In a standard online auction after each bid is placed the outbid bidder does receive a notification but then NEEDS to do something to then be back on top.

-Proxy bidding accelerates the bidding so more bids go higher, faster.
+Max bidding accelerates the bidding so more bids go higher, faster.
 The greater the number of bids, the higher the auction fundraiser proceeds.

-Proxy Glossary
+Max Glossary

-Proxy Amount: this is the maximum you are willing to bid on an auction item, this information remains confidential
+Max Amount: this is the maximum you are willing to bid on an auction item, this information remains confidential

-Proxy Bidder: a bid that is automatically placed by the on behalf of a bidder when outbid by a previous bidder
+Max Bidder: a bid that is automatically placed by the on behalf of a bidder when outbid by a previous bidder

-Notifications: Notifications are triggered if the maximum proxy amount has been exceeded by another bidder or if the auction ends and you have the winning bid.
+Notifications: Notifications are triggered if the maximum amount has been exceeded by another bidder or if the auction ends and you have the winning bid.

-Why offer proxy bidding?
+Why offer Max bidding?

 Let’s illustrate the rapid escalation and auto bid process: